ICELAND IN JANUARY 2023

 WHAT TIME IS SUNSET IN ICELAND IN JANUARY?

 January is known for having short days.
 The sunset in January is around 3:40pm during the beginning of the month.
 Towards the end of the month the sun sets at 5:00pm.
-But don’t let that stop you, that simply means that you can start seeing the northern lights earlier of the day.
+But don’t let that stop you.
+It simply means that you could catch the earlier in the day.

 TO SUM IT UP …

-If you are crazy and adventurous enough to be thinking about visiting Iceland – and doing that in January.
+If you are crazy and adventurous enough to be thinking about visiting Iceland – and in January no less - go for it!

 It’s a beautiful winter month unlike any other.
-And you probably won’t find any travel destination more epic than this.
+You probably won’t find any destination more epic than this.

 We are looking forward to seeing you!